H3ITHOR/H3ITHOR/README.md

 # H3ITHOR

 ## About me
+Hi, I'm Heitor!
- Hello, I'm Heitor, I'm a Computer Science student at the Federal University of Pernambuco (UFPE) and I have a great desire to learn new technologies.
+I'm a Computer Science student in my third semester at the Federal University of Pernambuco (UFPE) and a passionate developer at CITi (Centro Integrado de Tecnologia da Informação).
+I love exploring new technologies, solving challenging problems, and building impactful projects.
+My current interests include software development, data science, and creating efficient, user-focused solutions.
+Feel free to explore my repositories or connect with me! 🚀

 ## Find me